axelerant-archived/stylelint-config-axelerant/README.md

 npm install --save-dev stylelint stylelint-config-axelerant
 ```

-* Create a `.stylelint` in the root of your project.
+* Create a `.stylelintrc` in the root of your project.

-* Add the following snippet to the `.stylelint`
+* Add the following snippet to the `.stylelintrc`
 ```json
 {
   "extends": "stylelint-config-axelerant"